paulplant/xdrip4ios_docs/docs/connect/cgm.md

 If you are inside the US, then also select the **Use Dexcom US Servers** option.
 If you are anywhere else (Canada, Europe etc, **do not** select this option)

+Finally, enter a Dexcom receiver serial number.
+This is required for this method of uploading CGM data to Dexcom Share servers.
+The receiver does not need to be in use or paired with any transmitter.

-This will not upload your data inside **Clarity** as only the Dexcom app can do this.
+This will not upload your data inside **Clarity**, as only the Dexcom app can do this.

 </br>